claudiodekker/inertia-laravel-testing/README.md

 - [`where`](#where-1)
 - [`misses`](#misses-1)

+---

 ### Component

-To assert that the requested page is not just an Inertia page, but also has the page component you expect, we'll have to do a bit more:
+To assert that the Inertia page has the component you expect, you can use the `component` assertion:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia